This post may contain affiliate links. For more information, read my disclosure policy.

 • Beat butter, sugar, and molasses in a stand mixer (or very large bowl with a hand mixer) until smooth.
 Mix in the egg, then add the vinegar, baking soda, salt, and spices.
 Mix until combined (mixture may look a bit curdled, that’s normal.)

 • Mix in flour, 1 cup at a time, until dough forms.
-Divide dough into two sections.
+Divide dough into two or three sections.

-• Lay out a sheet of Reynolds Kitchens Parchment Paper with SmartGrid on your work surface.
-Add half the cookie dough and add a second sheet of parchment paper on the top.
-Use a rolling pin to roll the dough to 1/4″ thick, in between the pieces of parchment.
-Periodically, gently lift the parchment off the layer to make sure it’s not sticking.
+• Lay out a sheet of parchment paper or wax paper on your work surface.
+Add half the cookie dough and add a second sheet of paper on the top.
+Use a rolling pin to roll the dough to ¼-inch thick, in between the pieces of parchment.
+Periodically, gently lift the parchment off the layer to make sure it's not sticking.
 Repeat with second half of dough.

-• Preheat oven to 375°F. Line two cookie sheets with Reynolds Kitchens Parchment Paper with SmartGrid.
+• Preheat oven to 375°F. Line two cookie sheets with parchment or silicone baking mats.
 Cut shapes from chilled dough, placing on the prepared pans.
 Chill another 10 minutes before baking.

 • Bake for 8-12 minutes, depending on cookie size.
 Re-roll any scraps of dough and re-chill and repeat.